andreamll/SpeedRacer2020/README.md

 - Change the connection mode to "Local"
 - Click on your favorite simulator link (Android or IOS)
-*** If you choose Android, remember to open ADV manager
+  *** If you choose Android, remember to open AVD manager

 ## Version